daief/jugg/packages/jugg/README.md

 - NO_WEBPACKBAR
   - when opened, remove webpackbar plugin
 - JUGG_TS_PROJECT
-  - set a value to assign a specific tsconfig.json
+  - set a value to assign a specific tsconfig.json / 指定自定义的 TS 配置文件

 # `TS` or `JS`

 Both `TS` and `JS` can be used together in a project with `jugg`.
 There are several situations with handleing TS and JS:

-- **Default & Recommended**: create a `tsconfig.json`, then jugg will open ts-loader and use it to compile ts, tsx, js, tsx. `babel` is needless here.
+- **Default & Recommended**: create a `tsconfig.json`, then jugg will load ts-loader and use it to compile `ts`, `tsx`, `js`, `tsx`. `babel` is needless here.
   - ts-loader: ts, tsx, js, jsx
   - babel: needless
 - Set config in `.juggrc.js` with `jugg-plugin-babel`.
-Babel plugin will rewrite built-in config of ts-loader for js and jsx and handle then with itself.
+Babel plugin will rewrite built-in config of ts-loader for `js` and `jsx` and handle them with itself.
   - ts-loader: ts, tsx
   - babel: js, jsx
 - Set `compileTs: true` in `jugg-plugin-babel` config will clean all built-in ts-loader options.
-Babel handles all the file.
+Babel handles all the files.
   - ts-loader: cleaned
   - babel: ts, tsx, js, jsx

 # Notice

 - `import()` works with `"module": "esnext"` in `tsconfig.json`, [detail](https://github.com/webpack/webpack/issues/5703#issuecomment-357512412).
-- - Use `.browserslistrc` config or `browserslist` key in package.json to share target browsers with Babel, ESLint and Stylelint.
+- Use `.browserslistrc` config or `browserslist` key in package.json to share target browsers with Babel, ESLint and Stylelint.
 See [Browserslist docs](https://github.com/browserslist/browserslist#queries) for available queries and default value.
   ```json
   {
     // previous built-in config